-Improving the skills and knowledge of people providing direct care to PLwD requires an understanding of the existing evidence of what works to raise the level of health and psychosocial wellbeing of PLwD and their families and/or family carers.
+Improving the skills and knowledge of people providing direct care to PLwD requires an understanding of the existing evidence of what works to raise the level of health and psychosocial well-being of PLwD and their families and/or family carers.
 We therefore undertook a scoping review of the published systematic review literature to gauge the size, breadth, and nature of the research evidence on dementia care within the aged care context.
 This was informative in identifying the range and types of interventions already tested, outcomes of interest to researchers, and the general quality of the evidence.
+This document summarises the initial findings of the scoping review.